 Do your children or students love playing with Lego?
 Lego bricks provide many opportunities for learning and inspire so much creativity.
 My two year old is constantly building monster trucks with his Duplos, and my five year old can often be found creating all kinds of imaginary places with her Lego bricks.

 With my children’s growing interest in all things Lego and Duplo, I decided to create a fun math activity using the Lego bricks as the main material- a Lego challenge!
 Not only did my daughter really enjoy creating structures based on the challenges presented to her, she was also working on her spatial awareness and geometry skills at the same time!
-(This post contains affiliate links.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 Lego Challenge Math Activity for Kids